Skip to main content

 • Runtime configuration — Keycloak connection details are injected at container startup via config.js (no rebuild needed to change Keycloak URL/realm)

-• API proxy — nginx forwards /api/* to the backend container, so the SPA only ever talks to its own origin (no CORS issues for the browser)
+• API proxy — in the bundled deployment, nginx forwards /api/* to the backend container, so the SPA talks only to its own origin (no CORS).
+In split deployments (SPA and API on different origins) the backend's CORS config applies instead

 • i18nreact-i18next with EN and FR translation files